-Sarutal is a serene Lake amidst meadows at an altitude of 4,200 meters in Govind Wildlife Sanctuary, like many treks Sarutal was also explored by the shepherds because they went to different places in search of grassy lands.
+Sarutal trek is a hidden gem in the Himalayas because it is a serene Lake hiding amid meadows at a height of 4,200 meters in Govind Wildlife Sanctuary of Uttarkashi.
+Like many other treks, Sarutal was also explored by the shepherds in search of grasslands.

 Thick Forests and Unparalleled Meadows

-You must be aware of Kedarkantha’s alluring forests and beautiful forest clearings but ahead lies undulating meadows which hides this gem “Sarutal”.
-Rich diversity of Flora and Fauna and a chance to spot various species is a delight on this trek and it can turn great for the photographers.
+You must be aware of Kedarkantha alluring forests and beautiful forest clearings, but ahead lies undulating meadows which hides this Himalayan gem “Sarutal”.
+Rich diversity of Flora and Fauna and a chance to spot various species is a delight on this trek and it is a great trek for the wildlife photographers.

 Key Points of Sarutal Trek

-- Level is Moderate (this trek is good for beginners)
+- Level: Moderate (this trek is good for beginners)

-- Proper conditioning & training of body required
+- During the trek proper conditioning & training of body required

 - Need proper gear & clothing for sub-zero temperature